satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T16_Searching with Solr.md

 ###Overview
 In  this tutorial we will walk through how use Apache Solr with Hadoop to index data stored on HDFS.
 It’s not meant as a general introduction to Solr.
-(I highly recommend the book Solr in Action for further details on pure Solr.).

 After working through this tutorial you will have Solr running on your Hortonworks Sandbox.
 You will also have a solrconfig and a schema which you can easily adapt to your own use cases.
 Also you will learn how to use Hadoop MapReduce to index files.